 If you've been considering investing in the project management software Asana but you're wondering how it can work for you– this post is for you.
 In this article, I give you a full Asana review of how I use Asana in my business.
 Plus, I have an Asana discount where you can get 10% off an annual plan (see below for details!) with my Asana discount.

 A few years ago, I was spinning a lot of plates in the air.

 Those plates were actually projects, and I kept dropping the plates over and over again.

 Shit just wasn't getting done.
 Well, not on the level I knew it could.
 Between 45 Google docs (a lot of them named Untitled), dozens of sticky notes, pieces of loose paper, several iNotes, and hundreds of emails… I was drowning in preparation but lacked execution.

 I resisted joining a project management software because I believed I had everything I needed already.
 Didn't you see my list up there?
 I didn't need another tool (or bill!) to help me get things done.
 I just needed more time… more energy… more willpower… and more productivity.

 It wasn't until I had a coaching call with a mentee and she showed me how she used Asana.
 It was then that I realized how wrong I was.
 And I've been using it for almost five years since.

 In this blog post, I'll share with you what Asana is, what it can do, how I use Asana in my business, and a discount code for you to save 10% on Asana's annual plans!
 Enjoy this Asana review!

 What is Asana?

-Asana is the work management platform teams use to stay focused on the goals, projects, and daily tasks that grow business.
+Asana is the work management platform teams use to stay focused.
+Focused on what?
+Their goals, projects, and the daily tasks that grow business.

 What does Asana help you do?